Instructions for authors

 NOME OF THE ARCHIVE, City.
 Title of the document.
 Catalogue, file, v., n., year, f°. ou p.

-17) Appendices and/or auxiliary material are to be included only when essential to the understanding of the text.
+24) Annexes and/or appendices will only be included when essential to understanding the text.

-19) The submission of manuscripts implies the cession of authorial and publication rights to Topoi.
+27) The submission of manuscripts implies the cession of authorial and publication rights to Topoi.
 Revista de História.
-Content and opinions presented in the articles and essays, as well as the accuracy of the bibliographic and documental references, however, are exclusively the responsibility of the authors.
+Content and opinions presented in the manuscripts, as well as the accuracy of the bibliographic and documental references, however, are solely the responsibility of the authors.